1980s in Japan

-1980s in Japan

 Entertainment

 The 1980s saw the firm establishment of anime and manga as major forms of entertainment for the Japanese public.
 Studio Ghibli, arguably the most famous and respected animation studio in Japan, was established by Hayao Miyazaki, Isao Takahata, and Toshio Suzuki in 1985 following the success of Miyazaki's Nausicaä of the Valley of the Wind.
 Newtype, one of the two major anime industry magazines, was started in 1985 as well.

 Examples of Japanese products created and distributed during the 1980s included Donkey Kong, Super Mario Bros., and classic anime like Astro Boy and Akira.
 Nintendo Co., Ltd. (NCL) came of age offering video arcade games and their famous Family Computer (also known as the Famicom) video game system.
 American-based Atari struggled to compete in Japan but they couldn't defeat the Sega-Nintendo duopoly in the video arcade realm.
 Future Japanese game designers would cut their teeth during this era playing 8-bit games and end up designing video games on much more complicated architectures (systems like the Nintendo 64 and the Game Boy).

 Professional wrestling was declining in the 1980s in Japan, even though the WWF was experiencing a boom worldwide.
 Even the most predominant men's and women's wrestling leagues were losing popularity like America's World Wrestling Federation.
 By the 2000s, professional wrestling was relegated to the midnight hours by television broadcasting.
 However, a few crucial championships would bring women's wrestling into a new era of the 1980s.

 Osamu Tezuka, considered the "god of manga" in Japan, died on 9 February 1989.
 Hibari Misora, one of the most popular and best selling female pop artists in Japan, died on 24 June 1989.
 She had held her last public performance in Kitakyushu in February that same year.